bjverde/formDin/CONTRIBUTING.md

 * Reference issues and pull requests liberally after the first line
 * When only changing documentation, include `[ci skip]` in the commit description
 * Consider starting the commit message with an applicable emoji:
+    * :art: `:art:` when changed CSS, Images, Layout
-    * :art: `:art:` when improving the format/structure of the code
+    * :abc: `:abc:` when improving the format/structure of the code
     * :racehorse: `:racehorse:` when improving performance
     * :non-potable_water: `:non-potable_water:` when plugging memory leaks
     * :memo: `:memo:` when writing docs